Financing your new business

 You could obtain microfinancing from this network to start a business in Quebec.

-Receive financial and technical support to start or purchase a microbusiness.
+You could get financial and technical support to start a business or create your own job.

 - The Prince's Operation Entrepreneur